Interest-Only Loans

 Basic Qualifications

-• Strong credit profile typically required
+• Minimum 720 credit score typically required

-• Down payment of 20-30% typically required
+• Down payment of 20%–30% depending on loan amount

 Required Documents